FranLMSP/rmg-001/README.md

-# Rust Boy
+# YARGBE
-Yet another Gameboy emulator written in Rust.
+Yet Another Rust Gameboy Emulator.

 This is just a fun project I'm making for learning and practice purposes.
 If you want a fully-featured Gameboy emulator, this is not probably the best one :P